04 OCT 2021

 Josh Krichefski, MediaCom’s Global COO who recently announced the global roll out of the agency’s pioneering Mental Health Allies programme, discusses why Mental Health Awareness Week is a time to reflect

-As many of us will be aware, Mental Health Awareness Week is upon us.
-Sunday marks the start of it with World Mental Health Day that begins a week of awareness raising, an opportunity to have positive and vital conversations across the world, and a week where, hopefully, real action is catalysed.
+As many of us will be aware, October each year is Mental Health Awareness Month, and this Sunday marks World Mental Health Day.
+This is a vital time in the year for awareness raising, providing an opportunity to have positive conversations across the world, and catalyse real action.

 I’ve said this before but conversation is powerful, action is revolutionary.
 As leaders, many of us have done a lot to open up conversation within our organisations and increasingly, there is real action happening through consistent initiatives and support.
 But when you look at the statistics and you consider the last 18 months we’ve all had across all corners of the world, we need to focus in on mental health more than ever.
 Now is not the time to sit back.